What is Employee Engagement?

 - Committed to developing their careers are your organization

-Engaged employees also provide a whole bunch of benefits to your organization: Higher productivity, better customer relations, and lower turnover are just a start.
+So you can see that engaged employees do provide a whole bunch of benefits to your organization: Higher productivity, better customer relations, and lower turnover are just a start.
 Just check out the numbers:

 - Highly engaged employees are 21% more productive.